 Fractures of the midface, which includes the area from the superior orbital rim to the maxillary teeth, can cause irregularity in the smooth contour of the cheeks, malar eminences, zygomatic arch, or orbital rims.
-The Le Fort classification (see Figure: Le Fort classification of midface fractures) can be used to describe midface fractures.
+The Le Fort classification (Professional.Fig. # Le Fort classification of midface fractures Le Fort classification of midface fractures Blunt facial trauma can fracture the jaw and other bones of the midface.
+Symptoms depend on the location of the fracture.
+A dental x-ray or CT is diagnostic.
+Treatment may include surgery and/or... read more ) can be used to describe midface fractures.
 Traumatic malocclusion and upper alveolar ridge fractures may suggest a maxillary fracture that involves the occlusal surface.

 Zygomatic arch fracture is suggested by trismus and a defect on palpation of the zygomatic arch.
 A depression on the ipsilateral cheek may or may not be visible initially due to swelling.